jinvanstee/linuxone-geth/README.md

 INFO [07-13|14:24:39.596] Successfully wrote genesis state         database=lightchaindata hash=e4d9fb..65bf61
 ```
 ### Now you can start your network
 I am starting it with very minimal parameters.
-For a list of all the `geth` parameters you can use please see here.
+For a list of all the `geth` parameters you can use please see [the Go Ethereum documentation](https://geth.ethereum.org/docs/interface/command-line-options) or run `geth help` from the terminal.
 ```
 $ cd ~/private_network
 $ geth --datadir=./chaindata --nodiscover